rejectedsoftware/vibelog/README.md

 2. Open the user management page and create a new user.
 Be sure to make the new user an administrator.
 The `admin` user will be disabled afterwards.

 3. Open the configuration management page and edit the `global` configuration.
-You should add at least one category here.
-Each line in the text field represents one configuration and must not contain spaces.
+You can add categories by entering them into the first field, line by line.
+Category names must not contain spaces.

-4. Now edit the active configuration (`example`) and check all categories that should be listed on the blog.
+4. Now you may edit the active configuration (`example`) and check the categories that should be included on the blog or change the blog name and description.

 Posting articles